 There are two construction types: type 1, which were built up and until 1925 or so; and type 2 which were built subsequently.
 More often than not you will come across type 2 houses.

 Spotting an Easi-Form can take a little time, especially as there were at least 25 different styles ranging from bungalows and traditional looking homes to four storey apartment blocks.
-The style has multiple plan forms and differing styles of roof treatment – some hipped, some gable ended.
+The style has multiple plan forms and different styles of roof treatment – some hipped, some gable-ended.

 Most of the clues are in the roof space and to the chimney stack.
 In the attic the party wall is most likely exposed cast concrete with evidence of horizontal casting lines.
 We also find it useful to look in under stair cupboards and where electrical or gas pipes come through and the wall construction and thickness can be identified.

-Care must be taken to avoid damaging asbestos material and you should ask your surveyor to check for asbestos product specifically.
+Care must be taken to avoid damaging asbestos material and you should ask your surveyor to check for any asbestos products specifically.
 We recommend it is removed whatever its condition.
 Dampness is not a great problem in these houses but some condensation is quite common.
-They have an asphalt based damp proof course at low level to the outer walls, typically between the brick low level dwarf wall and concrete panels cast on to the brickwork.
+They have an asphalt-based damp proof course at low level to the outer walls, typically between the brick low level dwarf wall and concrete panels cast on to the brickwork.